developerdhairya/AWS-Ultimate-Guide/readme.md

-# AWS Cloud Practitioner Guide
+# AWS Ultimate Guide for Beginers

-This is going to be the comprehensive guide learn AWS from very basics to advanced level.
+This is going to be the comprehensive guide learn AWS from very basics to intermediate-level.
 I will try to share each and every required concepts so it can also benefit others.

 I am making this repo so that you don't have to go and search topics at different and can get almost every topic here only.